-“The objects of the Company are to invest in subsidiaries which predominantly will provide subsea construction, maintenance, inspection, survey and engineering services, in particular for the offshore oil and gas and related industries.
+“The objects of the Company are to invest in subsidiaries which predominantly will provide subsea construction, maintenance, inspection, survey and engineering services, in particular for offshore energy related industries.
 The Company may further itself provide such subsea construction, maintenance, inspection, survey and engineering services, and services ancillary to such services.

 The Company may, without restriction, carry out any and all acts and do any and all things that are not prohibited by law in connection with its corporate objects and to do such things in any part of the world whether as principal, agent, contractor or otherwise.
-More generally, the Company may participate in any manner in all commercial, industrial, financial and other enterprises of Luxembourg or foreign nationality through the acquisition by participation, subscription, purchase, option or by any other means of all shares, stocks, debentures, bonds or securities; the acquisition of patents and licences which it will administer and exploit; it may lend or borrow with or without security, provided that any monies so borrowed may only be used for the purposes of the Company, or companies which are subsidiaries of or associated with or affiliated to the Company; in general it may undertake any operations directly or indirectly connected with these objects.”
+More generally, the Company may participate in any manner in all commercial, industrial, financial and other enterprises of Luxembourg or foreign nationality through the acquisition by participation, subscription, purchase, option or by any other means of all shares, stocks, debentures, bonds or securities; the acquisition of patents and licenses which it will administer and exploit; it may lend or borrow with or without security, provided that any monies so borrowed may only be used for the purposes of the Company, or companies which are subsidiaries of or associated with or affiliated to the Company; it may grant assistance, including, without limitation, grant parent company guarantees, to any affiliated company and take any measure for the control and supervision of such companies; in general it may undertake any operations directly or indirectly connected with these objects.”

 The full text of the Company’s Articles of Incorporation, as amended, is available under Governance Downloads

 The Board of Directors has set strategies and targets for the Company’s business.
-The Group structures itself around its diversified strengths, reporting across three operational business units: SURF and Conventional, Life of Field and Renewables and Heavy Lifting.
+The Group structures itself around its diversified strengths, reporting through two operational business units: Subsea and Conventional, and Renewables.

-The SURF and Conventional business unit is a global leader in offshore energy services delivering Design, Engineering, Procurement, Construction, Installation (EPCI) and Decommissioning projects in all water depths, operating under the Subsea 7 brand.
+The Subsea and Conventional business unit is a global leader in offshore energy services delivering Design, Engineering, Procurement, Construction and Installation (EPCI), and Decommissioning projects in all water depths, operating under the Subsea 7 brand.

-The Renewables and Heavy Lifting business unit is an experienced partner for the delivery of offshore wind farm projects and specialist heavy lifting and cable-lay services, operating under the Seaway 7 brand.
+The Renewables business unit is an experienced partner for the delivery of offshore wind farm projects and specialist foundations and cable lay services, operating under the Seaway 7 brand.

 Board of Directors: composition and independence